Anemia in Cats: What You Need to Know

 Although sudden and severe anemia can be life-threatening in cats, milder and more gradual cases tend to respond better to treatments.
 Any time you suspect that your cat is sick, take them to your vet as soon as possible.

 Symptoms of Anemia in Cats

-Because anemia affects the amount of oxygen in your cat's body, the symptoms often reflect not being able to get enough air.
-The symptoms include:
+Anemia affects the amount of oxygen in your cat’s body, so the symptoms often reflect your cat not being able to get enough air.
+Symptoms can include: